 - List of Dogs that Look Like Pugs

 This little fellow is one of the flat-faced dogs (like the pug) and weigh about 10 pounds and stands about 12 inches at the shoulder.
 Though the colors differ (unless you’re more interested in the rare brindle Pug) you can see why this breed is on the list.

-Overall, this breed is well-rounded relating to being a good companion dog and is probably a little more friendly with strangers than an average Pug might be.
+Overall, the Affenpinscher breed is well-rounded relating to being a good companion dog and is probably a little more friendly with strangers than an average Pug might be.
 Due to their fur type, length, texture, and color, they’ve developed a couple of nicknames.
 Among them are “Monkey Dogs” and “Ape Terriers.”